MaramAlossaimi/MaramAlossaimi/content/talks/Poisson algebras/index.md

-summary: I gave my virtua short talk at the LMS Graduate Student Meeting, 8 November 2021.
+summary: I gave a virtual short talk at the LMS Graduate Student Meeting, 8 November 2021.
 abstract: "The concept of Poisson algebra is one of the most important concepts in mathematics that make a link between commutative and noncommutative algebra.
 The Poisson algebra D can be defined as an algebra over a field K with Poisson bracket {,} such that (D,{,}) is satisfying anti-commutative, Jacobi identity and Leibniz rule.
 In this talk, I will give the definition of Poisson algebra, talk about some related concepts of polynomial Poisson algebras and give some examples."
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`